 Last edited by rjstone.
 Register to edit

+Its a Resistor.
 When drawing a "map" of a circuit it is not practical to try to completely label each part; instead, a standardized set of visual representations for the electrical components has been established.
 These are called Schematic Symbols, and the "map" of a circuit is also referred to as a schematic.

-Last edited by +xhdgox0x891irxavnnas!twtwe=.
+Last edited by manningconstlv.
 Register to edit

 Component 2 in figure T1 is a transistor.
 A transistor is a control element and has three terminals.
 The one on the left is called the base.
 It is the control input and is similar to pushing the gas pedal on your car; the little amount of power your foot puts into pushing the pedal creates a larger amount of power to come from the engine.
-The upper right terminal is the collector and has current flowing into it in porportion to the current into the base multiplied by the gain of the transistor (also called hfe or beta).
+The upper right terminal is the collector and has current flowing into it in proportion to the current into the base multiplied by the gain of the transistor (also called hfe or beta).
 The lower right terminal has an arrow that indicates the direction the current will flow from both the base and the collector.

-Last edited by aj9r.
+Last edited by seanold.
 Register to edit

 Component 3 in figure T-1 is an incandescent lamp.
 The small looping line inside the border shape represents the filament inside the lamp.
 Current flowing through the circuit causes the filament to glow and emit light.